 Making goals and more importantly, keeping them, takes extreme discipline and dedication.
 Often just the thought of having to make a goal and trying to "stick to it" is enough to dissuade a person from starting, but did you know that by simply writing down your goals you are 42% more likely to achieve them?
 Setting realistic and clear financial goals is the key.
-Here is a list of goals to focus on in 2019:
+Here is a list of goals to focus on this year:

 - Create/follow a budget and keep accurate records - Knowing where your money is going can be half the battle.
 A good guide is 50% for essential spending (rent, utilities, etc.), 20% for personal financial goals (paying off debt and saving) and 30% for expenses that very month to month (groceries, gas, hobbies, etc.).
 Tracking your spending will also help to keep a sense of accountability with your budget and financial goals.
 You will be able to find areas where you can reduce spending and improve saving.